emqx/emqx-docs/en_US/security/authz/authz.md

 ## Authorization placeholders

 Many authorizers allow using _placeholders_ in their configuration.
-Placeholders work as template variables filled with the corresponding client's information when performing authentication.
+Placeholders work as template variables filled with the corresponding runtime information.

+### Placeholders in configurations

+Configuration templates can be filled with client information such ad client ID and user name at runtime.

 The following placeholders are available:
 * `${clientid}` — clientid of the client.